piyushkasture/Playwright_Assignment/README.md

 ## 📦 Prerequisites

-Before setting up the project, ensure you have:

 - **Python:** 3.8 or higher
 - **pip:** Python package manager (comes with Python)
 - **Git:** For version control